zNaLa/docs/docs/Settings.md

 ## Duplicate Song Prevention
 This prevents duplicated songs from being played.

-To enable or disable the setting, use the following command:<br/>
+To enable or disable this setting, use the following command:<br/>
 `!settings preventduplicates yes/no`

 **Example**: If you want to prevent duplicates of songs from being played, use `!settings preventduplicates yes`<br/>